Chris Mooney Reads from 'Storm World'

 But Mooney says Storm World is different.
 It's "less argumentative," he says, and "more personal."
 When the author visited New Orleans after Katrina in 2005, house after house "looked as though they had been ransacked by the Creature from the Black Lagoon," he writes.
 "My mother's house was one of these."

-This discussion of Storm World took place in July 2007 at the bookstore in Washington, D.C.
+This discussion of Storm World took place in July 2007 at the Politics and Prose bookstore in Washington, D.C.